piskvorky/gensim/docs/_sources/wiki.txt

 .. _wiki:

-Experiments on Wikipedia
+Experiments on the English Wikipedia
 ============================================

 To test `gensim` performance, we run it against the English version of Wikipedia.

-This page describes the process of obtaining and processing Wikipedia, so that anyone can reproduce our results.
+This page describes the process of obtaining and processing Wikipedia, so that anyone can reproduce the results.
 It is assumed you have `gensim` properly :doc:`installed <install>`.